 What does toddler magical thinking look like?

 These fears can come up because of associations with scary events – nightmares that happen in the dark, or a loud crashing noise – or because of your toddler’s growing imagination.
-He may not have the spatial awareness to know that he can’t fit down the drain in the bathtub, but he sure can imagine that what’s down there wouldn’t be much fun.
+They may not have the spatial awareness to know that they can’t fit down the drain in the bathtub, but they sure can imagine that what’s down there wouldn’t be much fun.

 Magical thinking in toddlers can also appear as a tendency to assign human traits to inanimate objects, like a car that’s sad, or a sleepy teddy bear, and as made up explanations for how things happen as they try to make sense of the world.

 When does magical thinking end?

 Magical thinking generally starts to disappear gradually around kindergarten – it can begin to fade out as early as 4 or as late as 6.
 If your little one has a fear or strange habit based on magical thinking, though, that doesn’t mean it will stick around until their first day of school.
 They're still a toddler, and could easily forget or move on from any individual habit caused by magical thinking sooner than that.

 Fears based in magical thinking don’t always respond well to logic, though.
 If your child is afraid of the potty, telling them there’s nothing to be afraid of might not help – and telling them a story about how the creature they're afraid of has been defeated might.

 - Sue Hubbard: “The Kids’ Doctor: Fear of the dark is a normal part of development.”
 Chicago Tribune.
 Chicago Tribune, April 11 2012.
 Web.

 - “Ages & Stages: How Children Use Magical Thinking.”
 Scholastic.
 Scholastic Inc., 2017 Web.

 - “Emotional Issues and Bathroom Problems.”
 HealthyChildren.
 American Academy of Pediatrics, November 21 2015.
 Web.